Miscellaneous Qualified Intermediary Information

 - Revenue Procedure 2003–64, Appendix 3 (I.R.B.
 2003–32).

 IRC 1031, Like Kind Exchanges involve business or investment property which is exchanged for like kind property.
 Like Kind Exchanges must not involve constructive receipt of cash for the property relinquished.
-The use of a qualified intermediary can facilitate the exchange using escrow accounts.
-This type of intermediary promises to return the proceeds of the exchange to the transferor of the property.
+The use of a "qualified intermediary" can facilitate the exchange using escrow accounts.
+This type of "qualified intermediary" promises to return the proceeds of the exchange to the transferor of the property.
 The proceeds are used to purchase replacement property of like kind.
 Real or personal property must be replaced with real or personal property of the same asset class to defer the gain.

 The QI Withholding Agreement does not apply to these transactions and the QI program is not responsible for overseeing this activity.

 A QI is not required to forward documentation obtained from foreign account holders to the U.S. withholding agent from whom the QI receives a payment of U.S. source income.
-The QI maintains such documentation at its location and provides the U.S. withholding agent with withholding rate pools.
+The QI maintains such documentation at its location and provides the U.S. withholding agent with a withholding statement, identifying the proportion of each type of payment received, to each declared withholding rate pool.
 A withholding rate pool is a payment of a single type of income that is subject to a single rate of withholding.

 Note: This page contains one or more references to the Internal Revenue Code (IRC), Treasury Regulations, court cases, or other official tax guidance.
 References to these legal authorities are included for the convenience of those who would like to read the technical reference material.
 To access the applicable IRC sections, Treasury Regulations, or other official tax guidance, visit the Tax Code, Regulations, and Official Guidance page.
 To access any Tax Court case opinions issued after September 24, 1995, visit the Opinions Search page of the United States Tax Court.